How to use a prompt template in VS Code

 .github/prompts/brainstorm.prompt.md

-Generate a valid .tasks.yml spec file for autonomous overnight runs based on a high-level description of what needs to be done.
+Generate a .convoy.yml spec file for autonomous convoy execution based on a high-level goal.

 Team Lead (OpenCastle) · Variables: {{goal}}, {{context}}